danimrey/Udacity-Data-Streaming-Spark/README.md

 2. What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

 Taking into account the parameter processedRowsPerSecond I check the following properties key/values:
-- spark.default.parallelism : 3 (using a machine with 2 cores CPU)
+- spark.default.parallelism: 3 (using a machine with 2 cores CPU)
-- spark.streaming.kafka.maxRatePerPartition : 10
+- spark.streaming.kafka.maxRatePerPartition: 10